Superior pricing capability equals greater resilience

-- SIX SIGMA pricing eliminates uncontrolled variation or leaks
+- SIX SIGMA PRICING eliminates out-of-control variation and leaks

 So winning pricing strategies and flawless execution follow naturally

-Our global experience spans diverse industry sectors and company settings
+Global experience spanning diverse industry sectors and company settings

-Medical Device, Hospitality, Consumer Packaged Goods and Outsourced Services to manufacturing of Electronics, Chemicals, Tooling, Air-Conditioning, among others.
+Medical Device, Hospitality, Consumer Packaged Goods and Outsourced Services to manufacturing of Electronics, Chemicals, Tooling, Climate control, among others.

 A provider of outsourced payroll services and employment benefits experienced significant price and revenue loss.
 The company upgraded products constantly without articulating the incremental value to customers.
 Discount processes were inadequate for a highly negotiated environment.
 Roles and responsibilities were amorphous and lack of metrics for decision support led to inadequate control.
 After a preliminary assessment, we framed the price improvement project on the key processes that underpinned all the pricing challenges.
 Initial priorities — Controlling excessive discounts with analytically set guidelines, improving the price increase process and correcting portion of negative EBIT business — had a potential to yield $7 million in incremental price within a quarter.

 A premium playground equipment manufacturer wanted to determine an optimal discounting strategy to match their low-end competitor’s pricing and promotions.
 We helped articulate the differential value in their offering, track deal results and interpret competitor behavior.
 The company has improved internal communication and internal due diligence.
 The company saved $2 million in Q4 2010.